MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/submit-localization-alerts.md

 # required metadata

 title: Inform about country/region regulatory features
-description: This article describes how to use Microsoft Dynamics Lifecycle Services (LCS) to submit alerts through the Localization and translation service.
-This article also explains how to track planned and released regulatory features through LCS Issue search.
+description: This topic describes how to use Microsoft Dynamics Lifecycle Services (LCS) to submit alerts through the Localization and translation service.
+This topic also explains how to track planned and released regulatory features through LCS Issue search.
 author: ShylaThompson
 manager: AnnBe
 ms.date: 12/07/2017